paranjaysoni/AuthX-Authenticity_Validator_for_Academia/README.md

 ## 🤝 Contributing

-This is a prototype developed for the Smart India Hackathon.
+This is a demo prototype developed for the Smart India Hackathon.
 For production use, additional security measures and backend integration would be required.

 ---